 Winemaker Dan Tallman provided an in-depth guided tour.
 The tour included a sniff into the ‘bunghole‘ (no pun intended).
 Also, Dan provided details about his winemaking style, the chemistry of wine, and a peek into the barrel room.

 On the tasting room patio, our group enjoyed a fantastic lunch.
 The menu included Caesar salad, Poulet Rouge Roulade with North Carolina ham, creamy risotto, and chocolate malt pie.

 In the tasting room Diana and Chuck Jones, and Karly walked the group through a comprehensive tasting.
 Of course, my favorites was their Cab Franc and thier award winning Petite Manseng.

 Winemaker Sean Ritchie explained his vineyard style.
 The winemaker emphasized his commitment to producing great fruit.
 His believes in very minimal intervention and chemical free farming.
 Additionally, he and his son, Asher lead our group on a tour of the winemaking facilities.
 We also enjoyed a rare glimpse inside the bottling trailer.

 Inside the tasting room, Hannah walked us through an extensive tasting.
 The lineup included both wines and ciders.
 However, my favorite was the Petite Manseng Pét-Nat sparkling wine.

-Prepared by Chef Dusty Snow of Gold Leaf Catering — indeed, this meal was as delicious as it looks.
-Each attendee contributed wine to pair with the dishes.
-Above all, the dinner was an excellent way for bloggers, winemakers and others to network in a casual setting.
+Above all, the entire experience was an excellent way for bloggers, winemakers and others to network in a casual setting.